 Where Do I Live?
 An Animal Habitat Game

-During kindergarten, your child will study habitats and learn that a habitat is where an animal lives.
-This silly game reinforces the concept of habitats and what animals live in different habitats.
-Your child will also love pretending to be the different animals and enjoy watching you act like the animals in the game!
+In kindergarten your child will begin to study the different kinds of habitats and learn that a habitat is where an animal lives.
+This silly habitat game reinforces that knowledge and is a great way to help your kid remember what animals live in which habitats.
+Your child will also love pretending to be the different animals and he'll get a kick out of watching you act like the animals featured in the game!

 What You Need:

 - Room with four corners